 Is Research as Defined by FDA and involves Human Subjects as Defined by FDA.

-Human Subject as Defined by DHHS: The federal regulations define a human subject as “a living individual about whom an investigator (whether professional or student) conducting research (1) Obtains information or biospecimens through intervention or interaction with the individual, and uses, studies, or analyzes the information or biospecimens; or (2) Obtains, uses, studies, analyzes, or generates indentifiable private information or identifiable biospeciments” (45 CFR 46.102(e)(1)(2))
+Human Subject as Defined by DHHS: The federal regulations define a human subject as “a living individual about whom an investigator (whether professional or student) conducting research (1) Obtains information or biospecimens through intervention or interaction with the individual, and uses, studies, or analyzes the information or biospecimens; or (2) Obtains, uses, studies, analyzes, or generates identifiable private information or identifiable biospecimens” (45 CFR 46.102(e)(1)(2))